stuartwillis/poolparty/README.md

 >cp -r ~/miniconda3/envs/poolparty_R4_env/opt/bbmap*/resources ~/miniconda3/envs/poolparty_R4_env/bin

-Now check that samtools works; if it complains about libraries, these can be copied as below
+Check that samtools works.

 > samtools

-This usually occurs because R 4+ requires openssl 1.1.
+It may complain about libraries, which sometimes occurs because R 4+ requires openssl 1.1, but samtools expects a different version.
 If a library can't be found, try linking a similar library in it's place.

 > ls ~/miniconda3/envs/poolparty_R4_env/lib/